What is ethylene glycol?

 - lt is used as a coolant and antifreezing agent in industry and cars.
 It helps to freeze our car in the winter season and coolant to reduce overheating in the summer season.

-- For the production of polyester, we used a large quantity of ethylene glycol as raw materials.
+- For the production of polyester, we used a large quantity of ethylene glycol as a raw material.
 This polyester is used for making different types of clothes, carpets, pillows, fiberglass, etc.

 - In a geothermal pump, it is used as a fluid that transports heat through it.